top of page

 And don't get me wrong, I love these stories.
 I'm currently writing one of these stories (face-palm).

 No one is saying these stories are wrong.
-All the Staunch prize is encouraging is new ways of telling female-driven narratives without them being victims.
-It's an admirable goal.
+All the Staunch Prize is encouraging is new ways of telling female-driven narratives without them being victims.
+It’s an admirable goal.

-This is not an all or nothing issue
+This is not an all-or-nothing issue

-It's a similar point to the infamous Bechdel-Wallace Test (which I'll be writing on at a later date).
-For something to pass the test, it must have two female characters talk to each other about something other than a man.
+It’s a similar point to the infamous Bechdel-Wallace Test (which I’ll be writing on at a later date).
+For something to pass the test, it must have two female characters talking to each other about something other than a man.

 So why has this seemingly harmless prize, there to make a point about the disproportionate depiction of women as victims, become such a contentious point?